jllcalorio/data-analysis-in-python-for-complete-beginners/content/intro.md

 Ready to begin your Python journey?
 Let's dive into the fundamentals and start building your programming skills from the ground up.
 The next section will introduce you to the basic building blocks of Python programming.

-**Important**: Make sure you have Python installed on your computer before we begin.
-Installation instructions and setup guidance will be provided in our first session.
+**Important**: Before the workshop begins, please install **Python** and **Anaconda** on your laptop.
+Don’t worry — we’ll guide you step by step during the first session.

 {% include question.html header="Let's install Python in your computer!" text="
 1. To **download Python**, go to [https://www.python.org/downloads/](https://www.python.org/downloads/) and click '**Download Python x.xx.x**'.
 There are separate download options depending on your operating system (OS), example, Windows, macOS, Linux, etc. Double-click the downloaded file and follow the default options for installation.
 2. To **download Anaconda**, go to [https://www.anaconda.com/download/success](https://www.anaconda.com/download/success) and click one of the options under \"**Distribution Installers**\".
 Double-click the downloaded file and follow the default options for installation.
   - Anaconda is a free and open-source distribution of the Python and R programming languages for scientific computing.
 It simplifies package management and deployment, making it the standard choice for data science.

-3. In the **Anaconda Navigator**'s **Home** tab, scroll down and look for '**jupyter notebook**' and click '**Launch**'.
-4. **That's it!
-We can now start** our coding journey!
+Once installed, open **Anaconda Navigator**, find **Jupyter Notebook**, and click **Launch** — you’re ready to code!
 " %}
 ---

 {% capture text %}
-*This workshop is brought to you by the Senior Statistician from the Center for Research and Development.
-The center is committed to providing quality technical education and fostering innovation in data science and programming.*{% endcapture %}
+*This workshop is brought to you by the Senior Statistician, Center for Research and Development, DMSFI — committed to empowering medical professionals with the tools of data science, evidence-based research, and digital innovation.*{% endcapture %}
 {% include alert.html text=text color=secondary %}